Nonemoticoner/Two.js-Snippets/README.md

-Two.js-Snippets
+Two.js Snippets for Sublime Text 2
 ===============

-Snippets Repository for Sublime Text 2 by Nonemoticoner
+This is very early version of snippets' repository for Sublime Text 2 code editor.
+It is going to be updated as soon as it is possible to create a full base of snippets for Two.js library.
+Readme guidelines will be included, too.